-In a recent study, it was found that despite this sector being subject to many more medical and travel security risks than any others, companies do not always implement sufficiently rigorous prevention programmes.
+In a recent study, it was found that despite this sector being subject to many more medical and security risks than any others, companies do not always implement sufficiently rigorous infrastructure risk management programmes.

 The six characteristics include:

 - Geographically remote worksites

 - Safety culture

 - Varying interpretations of risk

 - A complex value chain (i.e. the make-up of a variety of different companies working together on a single project)

 - Reputational risks